andreas-eternach/infra-sound-recorder/README.md

 ## General Setup

 You need for each sensor a Rasperry-PI.
 It makes sense to set up Bluetooth in PAN-Mode, which allows you to connect to the sensor from your mobile phone and check real-time-data.
+Some hints for bluethooth-connectivity.

+## Setting up bluetooth

+You also need to setup PAN to be able to access network services like ssh or http from your bluetooth-connected phone.

+## Pairing Devices
+use Bluetoothctl
+* scan on
+* discoverable on
+* devices
+* pair

+## RTC: Real Time Clock

+Especially when running without network connectivity the Raspi looses its time quite fast.
+There are RTC-I2C-Devices avail, which can be connected to the second I2C-Interface of the Raspi.

+## Wifi

 It also makes sense to setup Wifi, you know better probably.

+## Wiring

 After setting up the system, just wire up the devices and perform the following installation steps.

-## Install GIT-Repo
+## Install Infrasound-Recorder from GIT-Repo

 ```
+# not sure it this is required to pull
 sudo apt install gh
 gh auth login
 git clone ...